umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Prepping-Frontend/index.md

 - `jQuery validate` (jQuery plugin that provides client side form validation)
 - `jQuery validate unobtrusive` (Add-on to jQuery Validation that provides unobtrusive validation via data-* attributes)

 The easiest way to add the dependencies is to fetch them from a [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
 There are various CDN services you can use, we've included references for [Microsoft CDN](https://docs.microsoft.com/en-us/aspnet/ajax/cdn/overview).
-Other CDN services you might want to look at include https://www.jsdelivr.com/ and https://cdnjs.com/about, which may offer better performance and a more reliable service.
+Other CDN services you might want to look at including are https://www.jsdelivr.com/ and https://cdnjs.com/about, which may offer better performance and more reliable service.

 Here's how to add the three (3) client dependencies below to your template within the head tags or at the bottom of the page.